Lynn P. Freedman, Director

 Shanon McNab is Associate Director at AMDD with specific expertise in implementation science methods and program evaluation.
 Shanon’s research areas include task shifting for EmOC, innovative referral systems development, and larger MNCH program evaluations.
 In collaboration with multiple international research institutions, Shanon has guided research programs to improve access to and availability of EmOC services.
 Shanon brings 8 years of experience in public health research, program implementation and management spanning Latin America, Africa, and South Asia.
 Prior to joining AMDD, Shanon worked on strengthening family planning monitoring and evaluation systems in crisis settings; managing programs providing access to HIV prevention, care, and treatment for at-risk populations; and staffing international disaster response programs.
 She has worked for the RAISE Initiative at the Mailman School of Public Health, the Academy for Educational Development (AED), and the American Red Cross.
 Shanon has a Master in International Affairs and an MPH from Columbia University and a BA from the University of California, Berkeley.

-Marta Schaaf is the Deputy Director, focusing on the “Accountability on the Frontlines” project.
+Marta Schaaf focuses on the “Accountability on the Frontlines” project.
 In this role, she develops program research and implementation to promote accountability for maternal and other health programs.
 Marta comes to AMDD having worked in health and human rights for nearly 15 years.
 Most recently, she managed pediatric HIV care and treatment and drug supply chain programs for the Clinton Foundation in several countries of West Africa.
 She has also conducted research and policy analysis and implemented programs on minority health, health and social exclusion, tuberculosis, and health systems for the World Lung Foundation, HealthRight, the Open Society Foundation, and the World Health Organization.
 Marta has lived in Burkina Faso, Kosovo, and Macedonia.
-She has a Masters in International Affairs and an MPH from Columbia University, and a BA from Smith College.
-She is currently pursuing a doctorate in public health at Columbia University.
+She has a Doctorate in Public Health (DrPH) and MPH from Columbia University Mailman School of Public Health and a Masters in International Affairs from Columbia University School of International and Public Affairs.
+She earned her BA from Smith College.

 Patricia E. Bailey, Senior Technical Advisor